-\begin{lem} For each $u>0$, there exists a coupling of $(\phi,\tilde{\V}^u,\gamma)$, with $\phi$ having law $\P$, $\tilde{\V}^u$ a vacant set with the same law as under $\overline{\P}$, and $\gamma$ with law $\P_{{\tilde{\V}^u}}$ conditionally on $\tilde{\V}^u$, such that
+\begin{lem} For each $u>0$, there exists a coupling of $(\varphi ,\widetilde{{\mathcal{V}}}^{u},\gamma )$, with $\varphi $ having law $\mathbb{P}$, $\widetilde{{\mathcal{V}}}^{u}$ a vacant set with the same law as under $\overline{\mathbb{P}}$, and $\gamma $ with law $\mathbb{P}_{{\widetilde{{\mathcal{V}}}^{u}}}$, conditionally on $\widetilde{{\mathcal{V}}}^{u}$, such that

-\end{lem} \begin{proof} By \cite[Theorem~1.1 and~Lemma~3.4,(2)]{DrePreRod3}, the isomorphism (Isom) on p.259 therein is satisfied for any graph satisfying \eqref{eq:intro_Green}, such as $\G$.
+\end{lem} \begin{proof} By \cite{DrePreRod3}, Theorem~1.1 and~Lemma~3.4(2), the isomorphism (Isom) on page 259 therein is satisfied for any graph satisfying \eqref{eq:intro_Green}, such as $\mathcal{G}$.
 Using the symmetry of the Gaussian free field, one readily deduces from this isomorphism that